Are Advanced Placement Courses offered?

 What is Credit Recovery (CR)?

 Students who do not pass courses the first time may take available credit recovery versions.
-Because credit recovery courses are not equivalent to original versions, students who pass CR courses can only receive up to a maximum grade of 70%.

 Visit our policies page for more details.